arp242/arp242.net/_posts/rms.md

   How do you get people to use Free Software? *By making great software people want to use*.
-Not by offering some shitty crippled product where you can't do some common things *you can already do in the propetariy alternatives*.
+Not by offering some shitty crippled product where you can't do some common things *you can already do in the proprietary alternatives*.

   [ast]: https://lists.gnu.org/archive/html/emacs-devel/2015-01/msg00015.html
   [ast2]: https://lists.gnu.org/archive/html/emacs-devel/2015-01/msg00213.html

 ---

-Luckily, the backlash against this has been significant, including an [An open letter to remove Richard M. Stallman from all leadership positions][l].
+Luckily, the backlash against this has been significant, including [an open letter to remove Richard M. Stallman from all leadership positions][l].
 Good.
 There are many things in the letter I can agree with.
-If there are parliamentary hearings surrounding some Free Software law then you would you want Stallman to represent you?
+If there are parliamentary hearings surrounding some Free Software law then would you want Stallman to represent you?
 Would you want Stallman to be left alone in a room with some female lawmaker (especially an attractive one)?
 I sure wouldn't; I'd be fearful he'd leave a poor impression, or outright disgrace the entire community.